FELPSTS/FELPSTS/README.md

 ### Hi, I'm Felipe Torquato
-hello my name is felipe torquato and i am a technical high school student at ETEC Rua Jorge school. and I'm trying to get into the programming market
+ systems development student at the technical high school at, ETEC Jorge Street school.  and I'm trying to get into the world of programming
 ### About me

 - 🔭 Currently working: on my cbt project for my technical high school